caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 1. Test our new instance
   a. what is broken?
-  b.
-Are there places where hard code collection needs updating?
+  b. are there places where hard code collection names?
-2. Shut it down before we proceed.
+2. Shutdown down the service and restart to debug

 ~~~shell
 dataset recipes_api2.yaml